HappyDustbunny/cat_python/README.md

 A keyboard mouse.

-Cross Aiming Tool if you need it to be an acronym :-)
+Cross Aiming Tool if you need it to be an acronym :-) \
+The goal is to minimize the use of a mouse, not to eradicate mice. \
+Intended usecase is to be able to keep the hands on the keyboard while writing. \
+Therefore dragging and scrolling is not supported.

 Use "asdw" or arrow-keys to choose direction.